ruleechen/DQuery/README.md

 # DQuery
-Dynamic Query Builder for yundangnet.
-DQuery parse json query clauses to C# expression for Linq.
-We can use it on common linq query and EntityFromework.
+Dynamic Query Builder with json string source to let you to do linq query with json string.
+DQuery parse json query clauses to C# expression for linq.
+We can use it on common linq query and even EntityFromework.

 Sample Entity for query
 ------------